PerimeterInstitute/Computational-Physics-Course-Winter-2020/README.md

 **Week 6: Feb 17 & 19:** *No lectures* (Family Day, Reading week)

-**Week 7: Feb 24 & 26:** *Fourier transforms.* Working in Fourier
+**Week 7: Feb 24 & 26:** *Spectral representations.* Working in
-space is more natural for some problems, and the Fast Fourier Transform (FFT) makes this computationally tractable.
+Fourier space or with Spherical Harmonics is more natural for some problems, and the Fast Fourier Transform (FFT) makes this computationally tractable.
 FFT libraries have some complexities (pun intended), so we will experiment with them.

 **Week 8: Mar 2 & 4:** *Will East: Relativistic Hydrodynamics*